Partnerships within and outside the school are an important aspect of the Active School Flag to promote a physically active school community.

 We discovered that parents would like more information about their child’s progress in PE and on the ASF process.
 Following this, we decided to give regular ASF updates on our school’s weekly newsletter and send out our own monthly ASF newsletters to parents.

 The teachers leading the ASF will also continue to post regular updates on our website and post additional information about PE classes.
 As a staff we agreed that as well as informing parents of their child’s progress in PE in our school reports, we would ensure we speak about PE progress in parent teacher meetings.
 We were delighted to receive lots of fantastic ideas & suggestions about events & activities that could be held during our Active School Week too.
-We look forward to taking these on board when this week does go ahead.
+We look forward to inviting parents into the school for next year’s ASW!

 Local Sports & Clubs